amueller-tech/Sonos-Kids-Controller/README.md

 The spotify section is only needed when you want to use Spotify Premium as source.
 The id and the secret are the same values as entered in the node-sonos-http-api configuration as described [here.](https://github.com/Thyraz/node-sonos-http-api#note-for-spotify-users)

+If you want to use spotify connect as an output, simply set "enabled" to "true" and set the server and port to the exact same values as for the node-sonos-http-api

 ## Adding Content
 There's a hidden button in the root view on the right side of the top navigation bar.